kilpkonn/msc-thesis/main.typ

 All in all it serves as a great example of autocompletion tool that has semantic understanding of the program, but does not provide any functionality beyond basics.

 ==== Pyright
-Pyright#footnote(link("https://github.com/microsoft/pyright")) is one of the most used autocompletion tools for Python.
+Pyright#cite-footnote("GitHub pyright repository", "2024-04-06", "https://github.com/microsoft/pyright") is one of the most used autocompletion tools for Python.
 It is another LSP server to provide the functionality for multiple IDEs.
 It suggests all the item that are available in scope for autocompletion, and it also suggests the methods/fields that are on the receiver type.